MarcinKonowalczyk/LabVIEW_average_tools/README.md

 Basically things I do not know how to do myslef (either because they are difficult or because I have not spent much time researching how to actually get it done).
 Please help.
  - Make this into an actuall package on VIPM (When it's actually done of course)
  - Add fancy menu items

+## Color palette

+Control icon backgroud 'yellow' is [255,201,0] in RGB.
+Front pannel background 'faint yellow' is [255,238,140]